 Those still enslaved feared being sold to Southern owners, and being separated from their families.

 3100 Slaves Still Needed Freedom

 Senator Charles Sumner, senior senator from Massachusetts, may have been the most persuasive when he said to Lincoln: “Do you know who is at this moment the largest slaveholder in the United States?”
 Sumner then pointed at Lincoln noting that the President “holds all the slaves of the District of Columbia.” (from www.emancipation.dc.gov)

-An Emancipation Commission was formed to establish the validity of those who claimed compensation and to handle the distribution of funds.
-African-Americans who opted to leave the country were paid $100.
+An Emancipation Commission was formed to establish the validity of those who claimed compensation.
+African Americans who opted to leave the country were paid $100.

 Nine months later, the national Emancipation Proclamation was enacted.
 (January 1, 1863.)
-While it took winning the war for it to be enforced throughout the country, the Proclamation provided that those former slaves who were freed could be enrolled into the paid service of the United States’ armed forces, and the Proclamation ordered all segments of the Union Army to recognize and maintain the freedom of ex-slaves.
+While the war still needed to be won to enforce it, the Proclamation provided that those former slaves who were freed could be enrolled into the paid service of the United States armed forces.
+The Proclamation ordered all segments of the Union Army to recognize and maintain the freedom of ex-slaves.

 Emancipation Day in D.C: Celebrations Begin

 Then in the late 1980s long-time D.C. resident Loretta Carter Hanes began a campaign to once again recognize the day.

 As launched by Hanes, the first ceremony was in 1998 with a wreath-laying ceremony near the Emancipation Day memorial in Lincoln Park.